pontiggi/Xsede_Brandeis/README.md

 # Xsede_Brandeis
+This stuff is old. it needs to be updated
 Template submission scripts and short examples for testing some of the Xsede sites

 In these folders you can find a couple of example that you can use to submit calculations on the following Xsede Sites: